 The Civil War Institute’s Brian C. Pohanka Internship Program offers Gettysburg College students a special opportunity to do paid work on the frontlines of history, giving public tours of iconic historic sites, gaining hands-on experience with original artifacts, leading children’s programs, and conducting independent historical research.

-Selected students will receive a $1,500 stipend from the CWI and free on-site housing at their respective parks/museums.
+Selected students receive a $1,500 stipend from the CWI and free on-site housing at their respective parks/museums.
 Applicants need not be history majors or specialists in the Civil War era, although good communication skills, substantial interest in the past, and a desire to share that interest with others are essential.
-The program is open to all matriculated Gettysburg College students, regardless of class year (graduating seniors included).
+The Pohanka program is open to all matriculated Gettysburg College students, although first-years, sophomores, and juniors receive priority in selection.